vmware-archive/clarity/_documentation/progress.md

 ---

 {: .component-summary }
-#### A progress bar is a linear indicator for providing feedback about an ongoing, user-initiated process.
+##### A progress bar is a linear indicator for providing feedback about an ongoing, user-initiated process.

 Progress bars consist of an HTML5 progress element inside the block-level element with the <code class="clr-code">.progress</code> classname.
 The block-level container is necessary due to cross-browser constraints with styling HTML5 progress elements.
 As browsers improve, the intent is for this container to go away.

-<clr-progress-bar-examples-demo></clr-progress-bar-examples-demo>
+<clr-progress-bar-examples-demo class="clrweb-progress-demo"></clr-progress-bar-examples-demo>

 ### Indeterminate (Looping) Progress Bars

 When the amount of time a task will take is not known, use an indeterminate (or looping) progress bar.
 These progress bars feature a recurring animation that continues until the task is complete and the progress bar is no longer needed.

-<clr-progress-bar-loop-demo></clr-progress-bar-loop-demo>
+<clr-progress-bar-loop-demo class="clrweb-progress-demo"></clr-progress-bar-loop-demo>

 ### Color